2025: Review of My Year

 I arrived on the Saturday afternoon to join the pre-conference tour to The National Museum of Computing (TNMOC) next to Bletchley Park.
 According to its website, it is home to the world’s largest collection of working historic computers.
 A mind-blowing selection from the very first to the very modern … and everything in between.
 To see Colossus in action was truly impressive.

-Katherine May – author
+Speaker, author Katherine May

 The conference began with an impressive first speaker.
 Katherine May wrote The Electricity of Every Living thing about her experience of finding out she was autistic at the age of 39.
 She explained how she decides whether to tell people she meets … It depends.
 It can cause unnecessary angst and stress, which was sad to hear.
 An inspiring talk about someone adapting their life to cope with being neurodiverse.